FineMapping/PyFM/README.md

   -s -m 55 -p 0 > caviarbf_results/log.txt
 ```

-Run FINEMAP (in its own executable DIR)
+### FINEMAP
+FINEMAP can be downloaded and ran directly.
+This run shows one of its compiled example.

 ```shell
 ./finemap_v1.4.2_x86_64 \
   --sss \